sims-lab/CapCruncher/docs/running_the_pipeline.rst

 * samplename2_1.fastq
 * samplename2_2.fastq

-All fastq files present in the directory will be processed by the pipeline in parallel and original fastq files will not be modified.
-If new fastq files are added to a pre-run pipeline, only the new files will be processed.
+All FASTQ files present in the directory will be processed by the pipeline in parallel and original FASTQ files will not be modified.
+If new FASTQ files are added to a pre-run pipeline, only the new files will be processed.